 For purposes of the menu courses, your grade point average will be calculated after you have attempted 40 credits.
 Classes in which you have received a letter grade or a Pass/Fail, including a failing grade, will count toward your attempted credits.
-Classes in which you received an IW (involuntary withdrawal, for exceeding the permitted number of absences in a course) will also count toward your number of attempted credits.
 As a practical matter, this should mean the GPA calculation for most RD students will occur after three semesters.